prakayastha/chalcogenide_perovskite/README.md

 The website can be found here: https://prakayastha.github.io/chalcogenide_perovskite/

-NOTE: This website is currently created to display the electronic and phonon band structures at the IOP Advances in Photovoltaics conference.
-As this project progresses, I will add more details like the IR/Raman spectra from DFT and experiment and our final results.
+NOTE: This website is currently created to display the primilinary data for the project at the Emerging inorganic materials in thin-film photovoltaics Faraday Discussion.